melisgl/mgl-gpr/README.md

     A function of two arguments: the [`GP`][8f13] object and a vector of fitnesses.
 It must return the and index into the fitness vector.
-The individual whose fitness was thus selected will be selected for reproduction be it mutation or crossover.
+The individual whose fitness was thus selected will be selected for reproduction be it copying, mutation or crossover.
     Typically, this defers to [`HOLD-TOURNAMENT`][119c].

 <a name='x-28MGL-GPR-3AHOLD-TOURNAMENT-20FUNCTION-29'></a>